shareazar/Peon.bot/README.md

 You should now be able to confirm that Rasa is installed with the following command:<br>
 rasa -h<br>

-4) Once the above is done, open settings.txt in Peon.bot folder and add your username (firstname.lastname) into the "user=" field.
-5) Ensure that your id_rsa key is in ~/.ssh/id_rsa folder.
-On Windows systems the full path of the file is usually C:\Users\\<firstname.lastname>\\.ssh\id_rsa"

 ## How to launch: